Bealby/grandpas-pocket-watch-shop/TESTING.md

 (Registered Users)

 - Main title `Profile` should be font
-  `Berkshire Swash` and centered.
+  `Berkshire Swash` and centred.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
 - `Default Delivery Information` should include profile field information.
-- Under `Default Delivery Infomraiton` fields, there should be an `Update Information` and
+- Under `Default Delivery Information` fields, there should be an `Update Information` and
   `Keep Shopping` link.
 - `Update Information` link should be of white font